linhhnbkdn/li-cv/README.md

 ## AWARDS

 - **MVP: Most Valuable Personal Award 2022**
-- **MVT: Most Valuable Team Award 2022**: Recognized as a high-performing team for exceptional technical and collaborative achievements.
+- **MVT Award 2022**: Recognized as a high-performing team for exceptional technical and collaborative achievements.

 ---